sangkilc/ICSE-2020-SV-Handbook/README.md

 - Make sure all the speakers are connected before a session start.
 - Keep track of the time and let the session chair know (via Slack) if a talk goes too long.
-- Arrange questions from Slack and Slido and give them to the session chair.
+- Move questions from Slack to Slido, and delete questions before a talk begins.
 - Check if all the attendees are registered (check free riders).

 #### Managing 24-hour Help Desk